Phone: (434) 582-2078

 In her spare time, she works as Assistant Worship Leader at Living Word Baptist Church, works as a curriculum writer & music teacher for the Liberty Online Academy, and spends as much time as possibly with her adorable puppy Thor.

-David lives in Lynchburg with his wife, Katelyn, and their 6 month old son, Elijah.
+David lives in Lynchburg with his wife, Katelyn, and their one year old son, Elijah.